IOStreams

 path.write("Hello World")

-Read an entire file into memory:
+Read an entire local file called sample.txt, into a string:

 # => "Hello World"